FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 ## Chlorophyll-specific exponential growth rate {.unnumbered}

-We used logistic curve fits (Fig. S1) to determine chlorophyll-specific exponential growth rates (μ; d^−1^), for PC-rich and PE-rich cultures of *Synechococcus* sp. grown at spectral bandwidth of 405, 450, 470, 530, 620, 660, and 730 nm and O~2~ concentration of 250 µM and 2.5 µM (Fig. <a href="#fig:GrowthRate">1</a>.
+We used logistic curve fits (Fig. S1) to determine chlorophyll-specific exponential growth rates (μ; d^−1^), for PC-rich and PE-rich cultures of *Synechococcus* sp. grown at spectral bandwidths of 405, 450, 470, 530, 620, 660, or 730 nm and O~2~ concentrations of 250 µM or 2.5 µM (Fig. <a href="#fig:GrowthRate">1</a>.

-Three-way factorial ANOVA showed that peak PAR, photoperiod, strain, and their interactions, significantly affected μ (ANOVA, *p* < 0.05 for all; Table S3). [xxxx if we do this - I have some idea though xxx-> Significant differences between model fits of chlorophyll-specific exponential growth rates (d^−1^) across growth waveband (nm) estimated for 250 µM and 2.5 µM O~2~ concentration for each *Synechococcus* sp. cultures was also recorded (ANOVA, *p* < 0.05; Table S2).
+Three-way factorial ANOVA showed that peak PAR, photoperiod, strain, and their interactions, significantly affected μ (ANOVA, *p* < 0.05 for all; Table S3).

 In general, PE-rich strains achieved faster growth rates under O~2~ concentration of 2.5 µM than 250 µM whereas, PC-rich strain showed similar growth rates under 250 µM and 2.5 µM of O~2~ concentration across tested spectral bandwidth (nm).
 In the presence of high O~2~ concentrations (250 µM), PC-rich strain did not show growth at 405 nm and PE-rich strain did not growth at 405, 450, and 730 nm.
 On the other hand, in low O~2~ concentrations (2.5 µM), both PC-rich and PE-rich strain showed growth rates over the entire range of tested growth wavelength (405 – 730 nm).